Liouville comparison theory for blowup of Euler-Arnold equations: The general EPDiff equation

 Using this Riemannian metric we can define the ``kinetic energy'' of a path of diffeomorphisms $\eta:[0,1]\to\Diff(\R^n)$ via

 Curves that minimize the energy between fixed endpoints are called ``geodesic curves,'' and the first order optimality condition $dE=0$ gives rise to the geodesic equation.
-For a right-invariant metric on a Lie group it is convenient to introduce the Eulerian velocity $U(t,x)=\partial_t\eta(t,\eta^{-1}(t,x))$.
+For a right-invariant metric on a Lie group, it is convenient to introduce the Eulerian velocity $U(t,x)=\partial_t\eta(t,\eta^{-1}(t,x))$.
 Using this change of coordinates the geodesic equation can be written as

 where $\ad(U)^{\top}$ is the adjoint of the operator $\ad(U)$, with respect to the inner product $\langle\cdot,\cdot\rangle_{H^k}$.
-This form of the geodesic equations on Lie groups was originally derived in the finite-dimensional setting and has been extended by Arnold~\cite{arnold2014differential} to diffeomorphism groups (and more generally to Fr\'{e}chet-Lie groups).
+This form of the geodesic equations on Lie groups was originally derived in the finite-dimensional setting and was extended by Arnold~\cite{arnold2014differential} to diffeomorphism groups (and more generally to Fr\'{e}chet-Lie groups).
 For this reason the first order equation on $U$ is called the Euler-Arnold equation.

-In the next theorem we will explicitly calculate the Euler-Arnold equation in the context of the $H^k$-inner product on $\Diff(\R^n)$, which will turn out to be exactly the EPDiff equation. \begin{proposition}[EPDiff equation] The Euler-Arnold equation of the right-invariant Sobolev metric~\eqref{eq:Hkmetric} on $\operatorname{Diff}(\R^n)$ is the EPDiff equation~\eqref{eq:EPDiff}. \end{proposition}
+Following this approach for the $H^k$-inner product on $\Diff(\R^n)$, one obtains exactly the EPDiff equation~\eqref{eq:EPDiff} with inertia operator $A=\A$; see e.g.,~\cite{misiolek2010fredholm,bauer2015local}.
+As a consequence of this geometric interpretation we obtain a conserved quantity, the Riemannian energy: \begin{corollary} Let $U:[0,T)\to C^{\infty}(\R^n,\R^n)$ be a solution to the EPDiff equation~\eqref{eq:EPDiff} with inertia operator $\A$.
+Then the instantaneous Riemannian energy is constant over time, i.e.,